National Firearms Act: Registration, purchases, taxes and transfers

+The tax for privately manufacturing any NFA firearm (other than machine guns, which are illegal for individuals to manufacture) is $200.
+Transferring requires a $200 tax for all NFA weapons except AOWs, for which the transfer tax is $5 (although the manufacturing tax remains $200).
+The passage of the One Big Beautiful Bill Act as H.R.1, which was signed into law by President Donald Trump on July 4, 2025, has removed the $200 manufacturing and transfer tax for suppressors, short barreled rifles, short barreled shotguns, and AOW's, although the $200 tax remains for machine guns and destructive devices.
+After the new law goes into effect on January 1, 2026 privately manufacturing, purchasing or transferring a suppressor, SBR, SBS, or AOW will still require filing an ATF Form 1 (manufacturing) or Form 4 (transfer), and submitting a photo and copy of fingerprints, but will no longer require the purchase of a tax stamp.

 All NFA weapons made by individuals must be legal in the State or municipality where the individual lives.
 The payment of a $200 "making tax" prior to manufacture of the weapon, although a subsequent transfer of AOWs after they are legally "made" is only $5.
 Only a Class-II manufacturer (a FFL holder licensed as a "Manufacture of Firearms" or Type-07 license that has paid a Special Occupational Tax Stamp or SOT) can manufacture NFA firearms (other than destructive devices) tax free, but they pay a larger annual tax which ranges from $500 to $1000 to cover manufacturing.

 A Destructive Device manufacturing license (Type-10 FFL) holder can manufacture destructive devices tax-free.
-However a type-07 license costs $150 for three years –– whereas a Type-10 destructive manufacturing license costs $3000 for three years.
+However, a type-07 license costs $150 for three years –– whereas a Type-10 destructive manufacturing license costs $3000 for three years.
 Both licenses still require the payment of the $500 (reduced-rate) Special Occupational Tax Stamp or SOT, (or the $1000 full tax) per year to conduct manufacturing of NFA weapons that they are respectively qualified to manufacturer.
 The SOT "reduced rate" applies to a business whose sales are less than $500,000 per year.

 Transferable machine guns made or registered before May 19, 1986, are worth far more than their original, pre-1986 value and items like registered "auto-sears", "lightning-links", trigger-packs, trunnions, and other "combination of parts" registered as machine guns before the aforementioned date are often worth nearly as much as a full registered machine gun.
 For instance, as of September 2008, a transferable M16 rifle costs approximately $11,000 to $18,000, while a transferable "lightning-link" for the AR-15 can sell for $8,000 to $10,000.
 New manufacture M-16s sell to law enforcement and the military for around $600 to $1000.

 Upon the request of any ATF agent or investigator, or the Attorney General, the registered owner must provide proof of registration of the firearm.